The Task of Clearing Snow

 Tracking progress

 Want to see where our snowplows are and the status of your street?
 Check our snowplow tracker map.
 We track our snowplows, salt trucks and sidewalk plows.
 You can see where our plows are located and when we last serviced your road.
+The accuracy of the tracker has been improved this year.

 How we can help